Brad Fraser

-Brad Fraser (born June 28, 1959 in Edmonton, Alberta) is a Canadian playwright, screenwriter and cultural commentator.
+Brad Fraser (born June 28, 1959) is a Canadian playwright.
 He is one of the most widely produced Canadian playwrights both in Canada and internationally.
 His plays typically feature a harsh yet comical view of contemporary life in Canada, including frank depictions of sexuality, drug use and violence.

 Career

-Fraser's most noted early play was Wolf Boy; first staged in Edmonton in 1981, its 1984 production in Toronto by Theatre Passe Muraille was later noted as one of the first significant acting roles for Keanu Reeves.
+Fraser was born in Edmonton, Alberta.
+His most noted early play was Wolf Boy; first staged in Edmonton in 1981, its 1984 production in Toronto by Theatre Passe Muraille was later noted as one of the first significant acting roles for Keanu Reeves.

 Fraser first came to national and international prominence as a playwright with Unidentified Human Remains and the True Nature of Love, an episodically structured play about a group of thirtysomethings trying to find their way through life in Edmonton, while the city is haunted by a serial killer.
 Written while Fraser was playwright in residence with Alberta Theatre Projects, it was a hit at ATP's playRites '89, and became his national and international breakthrough.

-Coming three years after the 1991 Robert Mapplethorpe controversy in Cincinnati, Poor Super Man inspired international headlines when the board of directors of Ensemble Theatre of Cincinnati temporarily canceled the production because of its anticipated obscenity.
+Coming three years after the 1991 Robert Mapplethorpe controversy in Cincinnati, Poor Super Man inspired international headlines when the board of directors of Ensemble Theatre of Cincinnati temporarily cancelled the production because of its anticipated obscenity.
 After a public outcry, the production was reinstated.
 Poor Super Man opened without incident.

 Fraser also has written two films, Love and Human Remains and Leaving Metropolis, which were both adaptations of his plays; Denys Arcand directed Love and Human Remains, while Leaving Metropolis was Fraser's debut as a film director.
 He has also written for the television series Queer as Folk; was host of his own television talk show, Jawbreaker, for PrideVision; and for a period of time wrote a biweekly column for the Canadian gay magazine fab.

 His most recent play, Kill Me Now, premiered in 2014.
 As of 2021, two film adaptations of Kill Me Now were in development in Canada and South Korea.

 A memoir by Brad Fraser, All the Rage, was published by Doubleday Canada in May 2021.